JoshuaCarroll/Raspberry-Pi-Weather-Station-Dashboard/README.md

     `nano variables.php`

-    Update the variables to the values that you chose.
+    Update the database connection variables to the values that you chose.

     Press `Ctrl O` then `Enter` to save and `Ctrl X` to quit nano.

-2. Create the GETCURRENTOBS stored procedure.

-    `mysql -u root -p weather < SETUP.sql`
+2. Give `SETUP.sh` execute access.

+    `chmod 755 SETUP.sh`

+2. Run the SETUP.sh script to setup additional preferences.

+    `./SETUP.sh`

 3. Find the weather station's ip address: